jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ```

 ### Jalapeno Client on Amsterdam:
-The client operates on Amsterdam the same way it operates on the Rome VM, and it supports the same set of network services. amsterdam.json specifies to the use of a *VPP* dataplane, therefore the client will construct a VPP SR or SRv6 route/policy upon completing its path calculation.
+The client operates on Amsterdam the same way it operates on the Rome VM, and it supports the same set of network services. *`amsterdam.json`*` specifies to the use of a *VPP* dataplane, therefore the client will construct a VPP SRv6 route/policy upon completing its path calculation.

 ## Amsterdam Network Services